 - Medical and repatriation cover if you are diagnosed with Covid-19 whilst abroad

-- More information on LV travel insurance can be found here
+- More information on LV travel insurance can be found in our LV Travel insurance review

 LV does have clauses within its policy documents that state "Cancellation and curtailment claims are only valid if evidence can be provided that all other appropriate avenues (eg re-booking or refund from the trip or payment provider) have been exhausted."